-Now this may seem like a promotion of Sucuri, but it’s really an honest recommendation.
-We personally know the team at Sucuri, and we wouldn’t be recommending them if we didn’t trust them with our own websites.
-Yup WPBeginner uses Sucuri and on a daily basis they block several thousand attacks on our website, and we really can’t thank them enough for what they do for us.
+Now this may seem like a promotion of Seahawk, but it’s really an honest recommendation.
+We personally know the team at Seahawk, and we wouldn’t be recommending them if we didn’t trust them.
+They have a dedicated team of WordPress experts with over 7 years of experience.

 So use them if you value your time, you’re not tech-savvy, or if you just want peace of mind.